pletfix/app/README.md

     Customize the configuration files stored in `config` folder.

+5. Install Compser Packages

+    Enter this command to install the packages in the `vendor` folder:

+        composer install

+    > For the production system you may using the `no-dev` option:
+    >
+    >       composer insatll --no-dev

 ## License

 The Pletfix framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).